calvinmorett/calvinmorett.github.io/_posts/killpopups.markdown

 javascript:(function()%7B(function()%7Bdocument.body.style.overflow %3D 'auto'%3B(function () %7Bvar i%2C elements %3D document.querySelectorAll('body *')%3Bfor (i %3D 0%3B i < elements.length%3B i%2B%2B) %7Bif (getComputedStyle(elements%5Bi%5D).position %3D%3D%3D 'fixed') %7Belements%5Bi%5D.parentNode.removeChild(elements%5Bi%5D)%3B%7D%7D%7D)()%7D)()%7D)()
 ```

 Next, I want you to find a website that bugs you.
-After you visit it, write down from 1-10 pain rating of your experience.
-Or really, just when the pop-up shows up all you have to do is click the Applet you just created and it should remove the overlays on the page.
+After you visit it, write down using a scale from 1 to 10, your pain rating of your experience.
+Or really, just when the pop-up shows click the Applet.
+It should remove the pop-ups and overlays on the page!

-Note: it's not permanant and yes, sometimes it has adverse affects, like removing the navigation bar or some other overlaying elements on the page that aren't the target.
+Note: If you used the applet and it removed elements don't worry!
+Just refresh.
+It's not permanant.
+But yes, sometimes it has adverse affects, like removing the navigation bar or some other overlaying elements on the page that aren't the target.
 Regardless, it has a lot of uses and this is just one of them, I reccomend playing around with it, if it removes an element that you didn't intend to remove, just refresh the page and endure the overlays.